Performance Analysis Workshop Series 2023

 - have expertise with C or FORTRAN, MPI and some kind of multithreading;

-- Sign up for access to DINE through the project do009.
+- sign up for access to DINE through the project do009.

 We cannot provide support for accommodation and travel.
-Furthermore, we have limited spaces, i.e. registration is required.

 Rationale